Written by Business Expert Wale Ameen

 Receive daily low-stock notifications to make necessary replacement orders.
 Easily increase and decrease stock levels for received items, damages, and loss.

-Track the metrics you need to know exactly how your employees are performing, like sales by employee, workload per hour, or shift-end cash lack.
+Loyverse helps you track total employee statistics.
+Get to know exactly how your employees are performing, like sales by employee, workload per hour, or shift-end cash lack.
 With multi-level access, you can control which employees have access to which features.

 Sales Analytics & Dashboards